rsksmart/devportal-1.0/_rsk/node/reproducible.md

 ```

 This may take several minutes to complete.
 What is done is:
-- Place in the RskJ repository root because we need Gradle and the project.
+- Place in the RSKj repository root because we need Gradle and the project.
 - Runs the [secure chain verification process](/rsk/node/security-chain/).
-- Compile a reproducible RskJ node.
+- Compile a reproducible RSKj node.
 - `./gradlew clean build -x test` builds without running tests.